 To me, this is the perfect clash: Peeling industrial walls, ditzy upholstered armchairs with clean lines, abstract cushions and French boudoir picture frames.
 Not sure about the steel lamp.
 Make mine a porcelain butterfly birdcage...

+After my little Gert post, here's another artist who turns ambientic (is that a word?) lighting into an art form.
 If you can't see, it's a steely bird cage (with a loop up top to hang it) filled with tiny porcelain butterflies that light up.

 Part art installation, part functional lighting.
 One of Belgian light artist Gert's pared back, soft simple light fittings.
 They cast velvety glows and warm the harshest furniture.